Keswick Convention: History

 The Keswick Convention began in 1875 as a focal point for the Higher Life movement in the United Kingdom.
 It was founded by an Anglican, Canon T. D. Harford-Battersby, and a Quaker, Robert Wilson.
 They held the first Keswick Convention in a tent on the lawn of St John's vicarage, Keswick, beginning with a prayer meeting on the evening of Monday, 28 June.
 During the conference—which continued till Friday morning—over 400 people attended uniting under the banner of "All One in Christ Jesus"—which is still the convention's watchword.

 Robert Pearsall Smith, a Quaker lay leader influenced by the Plymouth Brethren, probably influenced the convention's use of the American term "convention", rather than the British "conference".
 During the same time period, D. L. Moody—the New England evangelist—also employed the same term to denote a special Christian gathering.

 Among the Keswick Convention's early notable speakers were the Anglicans J. W. Webb-Peploe, Evan Henry Hopkins, E. W. Moore, William Haslam, W. Hay, M. H. Aitken and Handley Moule, as well as the South-African reformed pastor Andrew Murray and a Baptist, Frederick Brotherton Meyer.
 The founder of the China Inland Mission, Hudson Taylor, also spoke; and in response Amy Carmichael decided to dedicate her life to missions.

+By 1897 the New York Times was reporting that over 1,200 ministers were attending the annual convention, from every part of the United Kingdom and beyond.

 In 1903 at the convention, Barclay Fowell Buxton and Paget Wilkes founded the Japan Evangelistic Band.
 The convention also influenced John George Govan, who later founded The Faith Mission in Scotland; and the highly influential founder of the Iwerne camps, E. J. H. Nash, valued the Keswick Convention and considered R. A. Torrey his theological mentor.

 It was Stephen Olford who introduced Billy Graham to the Keswick message at a Keswick Convention in 1946.
 Graham wrote in his autobiography, Just As I Am, that this teaching came to him as a second blessing.